Capital Centre (Landover, Maryland): Fighting

-Wrestling
+The Muhammad Ali vs. Jimmy Young fight for the world heavyweight boxing title was held at the venue on April 30, 1976.
+A sluggish Ali won a controversial unanimous decision over Young after 15 rounds.
+A year later, 35-year-old Ali defeated Alfredo Evangelista in another unanimous decision to retain the title on May 16, 1977.

-WWF matches were held at the arena throughout the 1980s and early 90s.
+WWF wrestling matches were held at the arena throughout the 1980s and early 90s.
 The arena hosted WWF's Survivor Series in 1995.
 Two WCW events were also held at the arena in 1989.

-Concert venue
+Concerts

-The first concert ever held at the Capital Centre was the Allman Brothers Band on December 4, 1973, two nights after the first Bullets' game.
+The first concert ever held at the Capital Centre was the Allman Brothers Band on December 4, 1973, two nights after the first Bullets game.
 They were backed up by the James Montgomery Blues Band, who played from 9 P.M. until midnight.
 The Allman Brothers played until 3:30 A.M.

-The Who played there on two nights later on December 6, as part of the debut of their rock opera Quadrophenia.
+The Who played there two nights later on December 6, 1973, as part of the debut of their rock opera Quadrophenia.
 It was festival seating at the concert and there were no seats on the floor as the venue was newly opened and not finished.
+Lynyrd Skynyrd was the opening act that evening and throughout the tour, performing their landmark debut album.
+After drummer Keith Moon died in September 1978, The Who returned to the stage in May 1979 and later that year they performed at the Capital Centre on December 13 and 17.
+During a farewell tour they returned to the Capital Centre for two performances on September 22–23, 1982, the latter date opened by David Johanson.